 Don’t fall into the trap of accumulating mountains of learning material and taking reams and reams of notes.

-20. The most important thing on how to learn Spanish fluently: Be patient and enjoy it!
+20. The most important thing about how to learn Spanish fluently: Be patient and enjoy it!

 You can’t rush learning a second language.
 You have to enjoy it and make it part of your lifestyle.
 Don’t give up, get stressed, or feel disappointed.